FEATURING THE HARRY CARR COLLECTION

 Open to the public Monday thru Friday by appointment only.

-It is, then, with a great deal of pride and pleasure that we announce the acquisition of the private library of the late Harry Carr of England, one of the most accomplished scholars the modern Masonic world has known.
+We are proud to present the private library and research papers of the late Harry Carr of England, one of the most accomplished scholars the modern Masonic world has known.

 Treasures of art adorn many areas of the Scottish Rite Library and Museum.
 Included is a rare Dickens mug, an original signed piece of ceramic ware depicting many of the characters of the Charles Dickens novels.
 Also included is an ornate gold candelabra with ornamental lights found in the Library, given by Ricardo 0.
 DeBlanco in 1953; and a lovely grandfather clock given by Linz Brothers Jewelers of Dallas.

 This Neo-Classical Revival structure was designed by Hubbell and Greene Architects of Dallas in 1907.
 The front facade of the building contains a large portico with Corinthian columns.
 It was constructed for the Scottish Rite of Freemasonry in Dallas and the building has been their home since it was constructed.
 The corners and sides of the windows of the building feature limestone quoins and the area between the quoins is red brick.
 Red brick is also used to articulate the base and the portions of the parapet above the cornice.
 The building is located within the Harwood Street Historic District.